Sports and a Healthy Lifestyle

 In order to diagnose an existing injury that you may have, x-rays or MRIs may be necessary.
 X-rays can help identify any bone issues and misalignments, and MRIs help rule out fractures and allow doctors to find soft-tissue injuries.
 Ice and heat along with elevation and rest are helpful in most cases to reduce pain and inflammation while the tissue heals.
 The most important thing to know is how sports injuries can be prevented.
 Educating yourself on proper warm-up and cool down techniques, sufficient water intake, and proper movements can help reduce the possibility of sports injuries.

-If you've been injured while playing sports, a chiropractor at The Advanced Pain Relief Institute may be able to help you recover from your injury, depending on your condition.
-Call The Advanced Pain Relief Institute in Lindenhurst at (847) 603-2500 to schedule an appointment today.
+If you've been injured while playing sports, a chiropractor at Wells Family Chiropractic may be able to help you recover from your injury, depending on your condition.
+Call Wells Family Chiropractic in McHenry at (224) 213-2729 to schedule an appointment today.